-Uncanny Automator is very easy to use and comes with all kinds of automated workflows that you can set up in a couple of clicks (no coding needed).
+Uncanny Automator is very easy to use and comes with all kinds of automated workflows that you can set up in a couple of clicks, with no coding needed.

-Note: there is a free version of the plugin available so you can try Uncanny Automator and see whether it’s right for you.
+There is a free version of the plugin available so you can try Uncanny Automator and see whether it’s right for you.
 However, we’ll be using Uncanny Automator Pro for this guide as it has the Google Sheets integration we need.

 Connect Your Google Account with Uncanny Automator

-Upon activation, you need to connect Uncanny Automator to your Google account by clicking on the ‘Premium Integrations’ tab.
+After activating the license, you need to connect Uncanny Automator to your Google account by clicking on the ‘Premium Integrations’ tab.

 Connect WooCommerce to Google Sheets with Uncanny Automator

-Now, you’re ready to connect your online store to the Google Sheets spreadsheet you created earlier.
+The next step is connecting your online store to the spreadsheet you created earlier.

-Uncanny Automator uses “recipes” to create automation and link apps and plugins together.
-There are two different parts to each recipe, the trigger, and the action.
+Uncanny Automator uses “recipes” to create automated workflows that connect apps and plugins together.
+There are two different parts to each recipe: the trigger and the action.

-The trigger is the event that will start the recipe, and the action is the task that will run when the action is triggered.
+The trigger is the event that starts the recipe, and the action is the task that runs when the action is triggered.